MARKET DRIVERS

 ECONOMIC REVIEW

-The San Diego-Carlsbad-San Marcos Metropolitan Statistical Area (MSA) lost 14,000 jobs in total non-farm employment between November and February.
-The largest decreases in this time came from the Trade, Transportation, and Utilities, and the Professional and Business Services sectors, which lost 7,000 and 2,300 jobs respectively.
-Education and Health Services was the only sector to add jobs, gaining 2,800 in this time frame.
+The San Diego-Carlsbad-San Marcos Metropolitan Statistical Area (MSA) gained 16,000 jobs in total non-farm employment between February and May.
+The largest increase in this time came from the Leisure and Hospitality, and Government sectors, which gained 6,700 and 5,500 jobs respectively.
+Financial Activities and Information sectors both lost 100 jobs in this time frame.

 NEAR-TERM OUTLOOK